benrutter/clamshell/README.md

    - then run as reformatted clam python
    - then execute as command

+## convenient function

+- files (ls equivalent) returns list
+- goto (cd equivalent) moves, including searching for location if not in directoru
+- see (cat equivalent) shows formatted file output
+- move, copy, delete do as expected

 ## Clam python
 Basically, allow python commands to be ran like cli